-Effective at the time of this offering, the members of our nominating and corporate governance committee will be Messrs.
+The members of our nominating and corporate governance committee are Messrs.
 Goldman and Albrecht.
-Mr. Goldman will be the chair of the nominating and corporate governance committee.
+Mr. Goldman is the chair of the nominating and corporate governance committee.
 Each member of our nominating and corporate governance committee will be independent as defined under the NASDAQ Listing Rules.
 Under its charter, our nominating and corporate governance committee will be responsible for, among other things: